 I work for a firm that distributes products in South America.
 In the past few months, we have been in a very heated conflict with a customer who claims we did not fill an order as specified by our five-year contract.
 My firm disagrees.
 Because we seem to be interpreting our contract differently, I suggested to my boss that we try mediation, and the customer agreed.
 But the mediator we are working with, to my surprise, seems rather abrasive and off-putting.
-I was expecting someone with a warmer style.
+I thought a warmer style might be one of the qualities of a good mediator.
 We would like to resolve this conflict quickly or go the arbitration route.
 Any advice?

 In our studies, we assigned our participants roles in a heated conflict or dispute with another party and gave them the opportunity to interact with a mediator.
 In one experiment, some faced a “nice” mediator—one who spoke in a friendly tone and asked questions politely, for example.
 Others faced a mediator who was more abrasive, spoke gruffly, and used sarcasm.
 Still others faced a mediator with a more emotionally neutral style.
 Across different types of disputes and situations, we found that negotiators were more willing and able to reach an agreement when working with an abrasive mediator than with a nice or neutral one.
 Why?
 Because the abrasive mediators became common enemies who brought the adversaries together.